-Why You Should Never, Ever Follow a Friend When You’re Driving
+Why You Should Never Follow a Friend When You’re Driving

 Surprise: Following a friend while driving could be just as bad—or worse—as texting while driving.

 We all know texting when driving is a seriously bad idea.
-But the spotlight is now on another common driving habit, one that we may believe is harmless but can cause erratic, dangerous driving and often lead to a car accident.
+But the spotlight is now on another common driving habit, one that we may believe is harmless but can cause erratic, dangerous driving and increases your risk for a collision.

 Gray and his team recruited Arizona State University students with a valid driving license to participate in a driving simulation.
 First the students were asked to drive wherever they wanted in the simulated city to get an idea of their basic driving behaviour, which was then compared to how they drove when guided by a navigation system and also when asked to “follow a friend in the car in front.”
 Researchers gauged their general speed, distance to the car in front of them, and the time they took to switch lanes.
 The researchers even presented hazards to see if the drivers’ behaviour changed under different driving scenarios.